Kennygunderman/ts-mock-interview/README.md

 ## Overview

-This codebase is for scheduling a ping pong tournament at work.
-You are given a partially implemented TypeScript module that should handle tournament scheduling and standings calculation.
+You’ve been put in charge of organizing and scheduling a ping pong tournament for your coworkers.
+You’re given a partially implemented TypeScript module that’s supposed to handle match scheduling and calculate player standings.
+The problem is that the module is buggy and only partially works.
+Your job is to find and fix the issues, complete the missing logic, and get all tests to pass.
 ## Requirements

 The implementation should: